 입 (ip) means “mouth” while 닥쳐 (dakchyeo) simply means “shut up” or “keeping one’s mouth shut”.
 This means that you don’t necessarily even need to add 입 (ip) to express “shut up”, but it’s good for emphasis.

 The following phrases are very informal, so make sure you use them accordingly!

 Please shut up.

 입 닥쳐! 웃긴소리 하지마! (ip dakchyeo utginsori hajima)

 Shut up!
 Don’t be ridiculous!

-Bonus Ways to Say ‘Shut up’ in Korea
+Other Ways to Say “Shut up” in Korean

 A Word of Caution About Romanization

-It’s actually popular among Koreans to teach their foreigner friends how to say ‘Shut up’ in Korean – or one of its equivalent terms as some of the first things about Korean language.
-Therefore, you can also use this lesson as a way to impress your closest Korean friends, but please try to otherwise limit the use of ‘Shut up’ in Korean as not to needlessly offend anyone.
+It’s actually popular among Koreans to teach their foreigner friends how to say “shut up” in Korean – or one of its equivalent terms as some of the first things about the Korean language.
+Therefore, you can also use this lesson as a way to impress your closest Korean friends, but please try to otherwise limit the use of “shut up” in Korean as not to needlessly offend anyone.